surifirstpin/biplus_documentation/docs/User_Reports.md

 To view the type of visualizations available in BiPlus, click on  **General Section.**

-At Present there are 10 type of visulisation images in Bi
+At Present there are 10 type of visualization images in BiPlus, To view them click on General section on right side of the screen

 ## Data